havluj/omv-autoshutdown/README.md

 A bunch of scripts that determine whether your (OpenMediaVault) media server is active.

-If the server is determined to be inactive, an autoshutdown sequence is innitiated.
-If the server is deemed active, all previously initiated sequences will be terminated.
+If the server is deemed to be inactive, an auto-shutdown sequence is initiated.
+If the server is deemed to be active, all previously initiated sequences will be terminated.

-If any one of these is active or running, the server is deemed to be active:
+## Monitored services

-* plex conversions
+* Plex conversions
-* plex active streams
+* Plex active streams
-* transmission downloads
+* Transmission downloads
 * active SSH connections

----
+## Configuration
 For configuration, see `config.ini`.